Tavis Smiley: Move to PBS

 Smiley also hosted Tavis Smiley, a late night talk show televised on the Public Broadcasting Service (PBS) network and produced in association with WNET in New York.

 In March 2006, The Smiley Group and Third World Press published The Covenant with Black America, a collection of essays by black scholars and professionals edited by Smiley.
 The book covers topics ranging from education to healthcare, and was a New York Times Bestseller.

 Smiley moderated two live presidential candidate forums in 2007: a Democratic forum on June 28 at Howard University in Washington, D.C., and a Republican forum on September 27 at Morgan State University in Baltimore.

 Dancing with the Stars

 On September 4, 2014, it was announced that Smiley would be competing on the 19th season of Dancing with the Stars.
 He paired with professional dancer Sharna Burgess.
 They were eliminated on the second week of competition and finished in 12th place.

 Firing from PBS

-In 2017, during the Me Too movement, Smiley was accused of sexual harassment against his female employees.
-PBS launched an internal investigation which concluded that Smiley had engaged in widespread acts of sexual misconduct, including "creating a verbally abusive and threatening environment" as well as engaging in "sexual relationships with multiple subordinates".
-Smiley was suspended indefinitely following the investigation.
-Smiley denied the allegations and sued PBS citing wrongful termination, however Smiley lost his bid when a jury found that Smiley violated a morality clause within his contract.
-The judge in the case ordered Smiley pay $2.6 million in damages.
+In 2017, Smiley was accused of violating the morals clause of his contract.
+Smiley denied the allegations and sued PBS citing wrongful termination.
+The court ultimately ruled in PBS's favor, ordering that Smiley compensate PBS $2.6 million.

 KBLA Radio

-As of 2022, Smiley hosts a radio show on KBLA 1580AM talk radio from 9am to noon on weekdays, and he is host of the Tavis Smiley Podcast in conjunction with KBLA.
+As of 2021, Smiley hosts a radio show on KBLA Talk 1580 from 9am to noon PT on weekdays, and he is also host of the Tavis Smiley Podcast in conjunction with KBLA.